Queens Of The Stone Age announce three UK shows for summer 2023

 Queens Of The Stone Age have announced details of a trio of UK shows for summer 2023.
 Check out dates and ticket details below.

 The desert rock veterans will be returning to the UK for the first time since the tour for their acclaimed 2017 album ‘Villains‘.
 As part of a long run of summer dates calling at festivals across Europe, the band will now be playing three UK shows in June – beginning at Halifax’s The Piece Hall on June 20 before taking in Margate’s Dreamland on June 22 and Cardiff Castle on June 23.

+Support at the shows will come from Isle Of Wight indie band Coach Party.

 Tickets go on general sale from 9am on Friday April 21 and will be available here, with an artist pre-sale available from Wednesday April 19.